Take a deep breath, it's Stress Awareness Month

 What does stress do to your body?

-Physical symptoms of stress include losing or gaining weight (a common coping mechanism is ‘stress eating’), migraines, problems with your digestive system (constipation or diarrhea) and issues with your reproductive system - pregnant women who experience too much stress can also risk damaging their baby.
-It can also lead to an increased risk of a heart attack, stroke, or hypertension.
+Physical symptoms of stress include losing or gaining weight (a common coping mechanism is ‘stress eating’), migraines, problems with your digestive system (constipation or diarrhoea) and issues with your reproductive system - pregnant women who experience too much stress can also risk damaging their baby.
+It can also lead to an increased risk of heart attack, stroke, or hypertension.

 You can book an appointment at your local pharmacy to have your blood pressure measured here.